harness/developer-hub/release-notes/continuous-delivery.md

   This issue has been fixed.

   This item requires Harness Delegate version 23.11.816xx.
-For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate). <!-- PRNS description insufficient.
-Added necessary information and sent this description to Alexandru Casian for review, in Jira.
-Check.
-Update Monday evening: no review yet.
-Followed up on Slack. -->
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Certain Docker registries fail authentication when using the `/v2` endpoint, which is used for health checks in Docker connectors.
 (CDS-82616, ZD-52513)

   This issue has been fixed.
 Harness now falls back to using the `/v2/` endpoint if the `/v2` endpoint fails.

   This item requires Harness Delegate version 23.11.8xxxx.
-For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate). <!-- Clean description in the PRNS field.
-Made minor edits and asked Deepak Puthraya to review, in Jira.
-Also, fix version field does not have the delegate version.
-Asked for that info too.
-Update Monday evening: No review/feedback yet.
-Followed up on Slack.
-Another update: No review yet and no update on the delegate version.
-Assuming 816xx if I don't hear back by publishing time. -->
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Harness did not stop Terraform tasks after you canceled pipeline execution, even if you cancelled execution before the task started to run actual Terraform commands.
 (CDS-82222, ZD-52603)